Team

 Dr. Menoud is a member of the Swiss Society of Medical Genetics, European Society of Human Genetics, as well as the FAMH Society (the Association of the Medical Laboratories of Switzerland).

-MARIA ELISABETH PRUSS, MSc
+MARIA MJAALAND, MSc

 CHARLOTTE SILACCI, FAMH, EBMG in Medical Genetics